ietf-wg-cellar/ebml-specification/specification.markdown

 5            | 35          | 0000 1xxx xxxx xxxx xxxx xxxx xxxx xxxx xxxx xxxx
 Table: VINT examples depicting usable bits {#tableUsableBits}

-A Variable Size Integer may be rendered at octet lengths larger than needed to store the data in order to facilitate overwriting it at a later date -- e.g., when its final size isn't known in advance.
+A Variable-Size Integer may be rendered at octet lengths larger than needed to store the data in order to facilitate overwriting it at a later date -- e.g., when its final size isn't known in advance.
 In [@tableVariousSizes], an integer `2` (with a